-The general contractor/construction manager is responsible for identifying anticipated crane use in its Plan and reviewing planned work in advance with the owner's representative.
+The general contractor/construction manager is responsible for identifying anticipated crane use in its Plan and reviewing planned work in advance with the Owner's Representative.
 The general contractor/construction manager shall maintain documentation of equipment inspection on the project site and make it available upon request.
 All repairs and adjustments noted on inspections shall be corrected prior to equipment use.
 This applies to all power-operated equipment used in construction for hoisting, lowering, and/or horizontally moving suspended loads.
-If the crane or its associated rigging has sustained any damage, the crane and its associated rigging shall be fully re-inspected, and proof of the inspection and its results shall be maintained on the project site.
+If the crane or its associated rigging has sustained any damage, the crane and its associated rigging shall be fully reinspected, and proof of the inspection and its results shall be maintained on the project site.

 Daily and pre-shift inspections shall be performed and documented by the crane operator or other properly trained representative designated by the general contractor/construction manager in accordance with the manufacturer's recommendations.
 All cranes must have load charts in cabs.
+Post-assembly inspections shall be completed and documented by a qualified person whenever a crane is assembled or altered onsite.
+Annual inspections must be current.